CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

 build using Azure Functions.
 The team has decided to move the logic when a user creates a new “ask” to the Azure Function API.
 This will keep the Power App formula simple and allow more complex logic to be added in the future.
-In this lab, you will create the function, use the Dataverse API, and secure the API with Azure AD, configures a custom connector to use the API and changes the Power App to use the connector.
+In this lab, you will create the function, use the Dataverse API, and secure the API with Microsoft Entra ID configures a custom connector to use the API and changes the Power App to use the connector.

 Note: This lab requires an Azure subscription (or trial) in the same tenant as your Dataverse